 - Turn up the heat and boil until the mixture becomes a deep amber color; stirring frequently.
 This will take 8 to 12 minutes.

 - Immediately remove from heat and pour onto the prepared baking pan.

 - Using wooden spoons or spatulas gently spread the mixture out until it's a thin sheet of amber.

 - Immediately pour the pistachios all over the brittle and allow to cool.

 - Break into pieces and serve with the Avocado sorbet, or by itself.

-You can make the brittle while the milk mixture is cooling.
 If you can get your hands on finger limes, do it!